5 Things to Remember After You Earn a Promotion

 ― Theodore Roosevelt

-When you get promoted, it may be easy to think you won't be moving for awhile, and that may very well be true.
-On the other hand, always have a long term plan in place, even if it is just a mental wish list of where you would like to progress to.
+When you get promoted, it may be easy to think you won't be moving for a while, and that may very well be true.
+On the other hand, always have a long term plan in place, even if it is just a mental wish list of where you would like to progress.
 As mentioned in point 1 of this article, you do not want to overextend yourself too soon, but you do want to maintain your momentum and keep progressing steadily.